ry207/Jarvis/README.md

 # Jarvis - AI Chatbot

 A fully functional chatbot with voice recognition and text input, inspired by J.A.R.V.I.S. from *Iron Man*.
-Jarvis can search wikipedia and download the page, give you the news, tell a random fact and much more!
+Jarvis can search wikipedia and download the wiki page, give you the news, tell a random fact and much more!
 I have been working on Jarvis for about a week as of 01/23/25 and i intend on adding more features, please feel free to contribute and suggest new features.

 ---